joshukraine/ofreport.com-v1/source/articles/2008-12-in-him-was-life.html.markdown

 ---

-title: '"In Him was life..."'
+title: "In Him was life..."
 date: "2008-12-23 21:24:32"
 tags:
 - bible study
 - ministry
+author: "Kelsie Steele"

 ---

-"Did you notice that Roman brought a Bible with him this time?"
+*"Did you notice that Roman brought a Bible with him this time?"*

-"Yes! and Bohdan, who sat next to me, was able to locate all the Scripture references as we went."
+*"Yes! and Bohdan, who sat next to me, was able to locate all the Scripture references as we went."*

+READMORE

-"And we had ALL guys!
-It was a men's Bible study!"
+*"And we had ALL guys!
+It was a men's Bible study!"*

-"And our new rock climbing friend came too, and stayed the whole time."
+*"And our new rock climbing friend came too, and stayed the whole time."*

-"It seemed like you really had their attention during the preaching."
+*"It seemed like you really had their attention during the preaching."*

 If you could've overheard Joshua and I after English Club/Bible study this evening, you would've heard something like the above.
 We were greatly encouraged and excited, to say the least.
 We had a great group of six men tonight, many of whom showed key signs of interest in God's Word.